rafaeltmbr/clock/src/components/label-input/README.md

 # label-input
 The label-input component is used to receive an user text input and send it to anyone who is interested.
-The following screenshot (from Android v4.4.4 alarm clock) shows the expected graphical results:
+The following screenshots (from Android v4.4.4 alarm clock) show the expected graphical results:

 <div id="images-container" style="display: flex; flex-direction: row; align-items: center; justify-content: space-between">
     <img src="./screenshot/label-input-screenshot.png" alt="label-input screenshot" width=" 250px">